Aera Energy has collaborated with GlassPoint to develop the Belridge solar thermal power plant in California, US.

-The Belridge solar thermal project will be built on a 770-acre site near the Belridge oil field.
-It will consist of an 850MW solar thermal facility, which will deliver 12 million barrels of steam a year and a 26.5MW photovoltaic (PV) facility, which will deliver electricity.
+The Belridge solar thermal project will be built on a 770 acre site near the Belridge oil field.
+It will consist of an 850MW solar thermal facility, which will deliver 12 million barrels of steam a year, and a 26.5MW photovoltaic (PV) facility, which will deliver electricity.

 The solar thermal facility will use GlassPoint’s enclosed trough technology, which uses a curved solar panels set-up enclosed in a greenhouse.
-The photovoltaic (PV) facility will use PV panels to generate renewable electricity, which will be used for the oilfield operations.
+The photovoltaic (PV) facility will use PV panels to generate renewable electricity, which will be used for oilfield operations.

 GlassPoint’s trough technology was developed specifically for the oil and gas industry and can be seamlessly integrated with existing operations.
 It includes thinly curved mirrors that are installed inside a greenhouse enclosure, which protects them from high winds and dust.

-The mirrors track the sun throughout the day and focus the sunlight onto pipes containing the produced water.
+The mirrors track the sun throughout the day and focus the sunlight onto pipes containing water.
 The concentrated sunlight boils the water to generate high-pressure steam, which can be fed into the existing steam distribution network at the oil field and directly injected into the oil reservoir.

 The enclosed trough technology used for the project is expected to reduce the plant’s overall cost.
 The system uses three to five times lesser land and half the amount of steel.
-Further, the technology utilises produced water from the field thereby reducing the need for fresh water.
+Further, the technology utilises water produced from the field, thereby reducing the need for fresh water.